mjhea0/flaskr-tdd/README.md

 ## Login Required

 Currently, posts can be deleted by anyone.
-Let's change that so one has to be logged in in order to delete a post.
+Let's change that so one has to be logged in before they can delete a post.

 Add the following decorator to *app.py*: